The Ideal Personality

 The Neurotic Boy Grows Up

 From the parents’ perspective, all seemed fine for a while.
 As the baby grew into a toddler and then a kid, he never demanded much from his parents.
 In fact, he hardly made any overt demands at all.
 Once the boy started to go to school, he made friends.
 He would cling on to these friends as if he was holding on to the edge of a cliff.
-The boy would carry out favors that nobody asked for, expecting appreciation in return, then get mad when he wasn’t awarded for such favors.
+The boy would carry out favors that nobody asked for, expecting appreciation in return, then get mad when he wasn’t rewarded for such favors.
 He would take on the opinions and beliefs of other children without thinking about his own viewpoints.
 The boy had trouble standing on his own two feet.
 He could not stand being by himself while at school.

 Once the boy reached adulthood, he continued the same pattern of behaviors mentioned above.
 He felt a void in his life.
 The man felt like a hollow chameleon that no one really knew.
 He was always attempting to please people, changing masks ever so slyly.
 He was never himself.
 In fact, he really didn’t know who he was.
 He blended in seamlessly with whatever group of people he was with at the time.
 He was seen, but unseen.
 People loved looking at their reflections through the transparent ghost.
 The man was no man at all.
 He was the boy in the crib that was unloved, yet knew not how to attain the love that he desperately sought.